-Tart: That's clarifying the nuts and bolts issues.
-The reality is that we open our eyes and assume there's a real world out there.
+TART: That's clarifying the nuts and bolts issues.
+The reality is that we open our eyes and look out and assume there's a real world out there.
 It's a very handy working assumption.
 Some stimuli hit our sense organs.
-Some neural impulses are produced, and we assume that we see things as they are.
-But I think psychology now makes it clear that there are all sorts of abstractive, constructive, additive processes that interfere with a realistic perception of the world.
+Some neural impulses are produced, and we usually assume they just give us a sparkling clear representation in our mind - that we just see things as they are.
+But I think all psychology now makes it clear that there are all sorts of abstractive, constructive, additive processes that intervene with a realistic perception of the world.

-One of the analogies that I use in the Waking Up book is that we live in a world simulator, like a flight simulator.
+One of the analogies that I use in the Waking Up book is that we live in a world simulator like a flight simulator.
 When you're in one of those things you think you're in the cockpit of a plane.
-It does all the appropriate things [and the view from the window looks "real"].
+It does all the appropriate things.
 We live inside our world simulator.
 Not only that, we love it.
-Not only that, we don't know we're in it, which is a dangerous thing.
+Not only that, we don't know we're in it, which is the dangerous thing.
 Once you get the idea that you might be distorting things, there's an obvious moral.
-Pay more attention, dummy!
+Pay more attention dummy!
 Check up on yourself!
 But until you get that idea, you don't check up on yourself.
 You don't make the effort to know it.
 I look a little more clearly.
 I watch my reactions while I'm looking to see if they're distorting things.

 For example, you're making the effort to be more present to experience: you look at someone, and it's immediately unpleasant.
-You notice you turned away.
+You notice you immediately turned away.
 Wait a minute, who turned away?
 I didn't decide to turn away.
-My God, I've got some automatic reaction: when I see such and such, I automatically turn my head.
+My God I've got some automatic reaction when I see such and such, I automatically turn my head.
 Who's running this show?
-Maybe you make yourself look back, and you feel sick.
+Maybe you make yourself look back, and it makes you feel sick.
+Can you stay present, feeling sick?
 Can you stay present to exactly what the experience of feeling sick is like?
 Can you learn to stay in reality and study yourself?
 Watch your reactions?
 And eventually get back to seeing reality?

-Eventually you see that this actual person doesn't make you sick at all, but he really reminds you of this [other] guy who pisses you off no end.
-Your mind is just automatically turning anybody who's tall into this guy, or some-thing like that.
+Eventually you may see that this actual person doesn't make you sick at all, but he really reminds you of this guy who pisses you off no end.
+Your mind is just automatically turning anybody who's tall into this guy, or something like that.

-Gackenbach: Paul Tholey has a strong viewpoint which most people in lucidity work agree with.
-The crucial way to obtain lucidity, he's decided, is to ask the critical question, "Am I awake, or am I asleep?" and while awake, force an aware-ness of the state, of the nature of the state.
+EDITOR: Paul Tholey has a strong viewpoint which most people in lucidity work agree with.
+The crucial way to obtain lucidity, he's decided, is to ask the critical question: "Am I awake or am I asleep" While awake, force an awareness of the state, of the nature of the state.
 Eventually it will translate into sleeping.
 That's a view we see a lot in the lucidity literature.
-Is this what you're speaking of?
+Is this what your speaking of?